William E. Todd: 2002 to 2006

 From 2002 to 2006, Ambassador Todd served in the Bureau of International Narcotics and Law Enforcement Affairs (INL) at the Department of State.
 Over this period he served in several INL senior positions, including Principal Deputy Assistant Secretary (PDAS), Deputy Assistant Secretary for International Civilian Police and Rule of Law Programs and for the Office of Asia, Africa, Europe and the Middle East, as well as Executive Director and Controller.
 As PDAS, he was the Chief Operating Officer for global programs, including all post-conflict activities.
 His leadership placed him at the forefront of international programs for rule of law, police training, and counternarcotics efforts in some of the most volatile regions of the world, including Iraq, Afghanistan, and Colombia.
 Ambassador Todd managed more than 4,000 employees and contractors in more than 75 theaters of operation.

 Ambassadorial nomination

-In February 2020, he was nominated to be the next U.S. Ambassador to Pakistan.
+In February 2020, Todd was nominated to be the next U.S. Ambassador to Pakistan.
 On January 3, 2021, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
+Todd's nomination was opposed by Senator Cory Booker on the floor of the Senate.
+During Ambassador Todd's hearing, Senator Robert Menendez asked him about "retaliation against career public servants" and demanded that Todd "commit to appear for a transcribed interview regarding political retaliation," which Todd refused to do.
+Todd responded:[T]o reduce it to very practical levels, for me to do a voluntary transcribed interview, I am going to have to hire an attorney.
+That attorney is going to cost $25,000 or $30,000.
+I am a career employee.
+You know how much I make. [...]
+Sir, I have made multiple attempts to meet with your committee.
+I have offered probably two or three times a month for the last 6 months.
+I have been unable to get a meeting. [...]
+That has been my position for 6 months.

 Family life

-Ambassador Todd is married to Ann Buckingham-Todd and has four children.
+Ambassador Todd is married to Ann Buckingham-Todd and has four children: William, Chris, John, and Caitlyn.
+He is the son of Jack and Marie Todd.
 He holds a B.S. from Longwood College and is also a Certified Public Accountant, licensed in the State of Virginia.